pawap/sentiment19/README.md

 2. Run [Application.java](src/main/java/sentiments/Application.java).

    Intellij should automatically import all necessary maven-sources and build the maven project after that.
-   You may need to change the classpath-settings in the run-cofigurations if your system does not support long commands from the command-line.
+   You may need to change the classpath-settings in the run-configurations if your system does not support long commands from the command-line.

 3. You're done!
-The App should be running now, eventhough there is no data in there just yet.
+The App should be running now, even though there is no data in there just yet.

    Verify that everything is fine - so far - by navigating your favorite browser to <http://localhost:8080/sentiment19>